princeofpython/Computer-Architecture/3) Single Cycle CPU/README.md

 # Single-cycle CPU implementation

 Now that we successfully implemented ALU, DMEM, IMEM, REGFILE which are impoertant parts of a processor, we almost finished 25% of our work.
 Now we should write a CONTROL UNIT to decide what to do for each instruction and PC (Program Counter) to maintain flow of instructions.
-I refered Computer Organisation and Design by Hennessy and Patterson in case of queries.
+My approach is similar to that of the idea in chapter 4 of book **Computer Organisation and Design by Hennessy and Patterson**.

-**Goal** Implement a single cycle CPU
+**Goal :** Implement a single cycle CPU

 ### Assumptions
 - IMEM and DMEM are capable of combinational read, and DMEM does clocked write (value in memory updated at clock edge).